Program Officer: Amy Gorn, email@example.com, (907) 373-2813

-The goal of the Healthy Foundations for Families focus area is that all Mat-Su children and families are supported by a community-wide system that prevents maltreatment and promotes family resilience.
+The goal of the Healthy Families focus area is that all Mat-Su children and families are supported by a community-wide system that prevents maltreatment and promotes family resilience.
 The Mat-Su Health Foundation recently released the third and final report of its Behavioral Health Environmental Scan.
 This new report, "Keeping Our Children Well-Cared-For and Safe," focuses on prevention of child maltreatment.
 It offers 17 recommendations to help reach the goal that all Mat-Su children should be well cared-for and safe.
 An executive summary of the report may be downloaded here.

 Research has shown strong connections between negative experiences in childhood and adult emotional health, physical health, and mortality.
 According to data from the State of Alaska Office of Children’s Services, there were 2,240 reports of child maltreatment in Mat-Su in 2015, of which 243 were substantiated.
 The Centers For Disease Control estimates that the average lifetime cost of a non-fatal child maltreatment is $228,000 per individual, which equates to $55.4 million in the Mat-Su.
 This estimate is based on the cost of short- and long-term health care, loss of earnings, child welfare, criminal justice and special education.